Associate of Science in Accounting and Business Management

-Ohio Business College offers an associate degree program in accounting that can be completed full-time or part-time, with day or evening classes.
+Ohio Business College offers an associate degree program in accounting and business management that can be completed full-time or part-time, with day or evening classes.

 Also, part of your degree program, Ohio Business College offers career counseling and placement services.

-With that in mind, accountants are in high demand.
-According to data from the Occupational Information Network (O*NET), employment of accountants is projected to increase by 10 percent through the year 2026, relative to 2016.
-An accounting background also comes in handy if you run your own business.
+With that in mind, accountants are in demand.
+According to data from the Occupational Information Network (O*NET), employment of accountants is projected to increase by 5 to 10 percent through the year 2030, relative to 2020.
 If you are looking to learn accounting and business management skills, Ohio Business College’s Accounting and Business Management associate’s degree program could be the right fit for you to start or change your career.

-In Ohio Business College’s Accounting and Business Management program, you will learn the essential accounting and business skills necessary to be successful starting your own business or keeping the books in someone else’s.
-Our Accounting and Business Management curriculum is well rounded and will give you a taste for many aspects of business.
+In Ohio Business College’s Accounting and Business Management program, you will learn the essential skills necessary to be successful starting your own business or keeping the books in someone else’s.
+Our Accounting and Business Management curriculum is well-rounded and will give you a taste for many aspects of business.
 Our caring instructors have real world accounting experience that enhances your educational experience and with smaller class sizes, you will have more access to them for additional help.